Siro-ai/SiroSDK/README.md

 - Switching local .json file to DB

 ### Known Issues
+- **Conversation Types**: Preferred conversation type is automatically used when a user token is set (In Progress)
+- **Server IDs**: Server-side IDs are not being saved correctly on device despite being returned (In Progress)
 - **Upload Timing**: Latest recordings sometimes do not upload right away; workaround is to manually sync or make another recording
 - **Duration Bug**: Completed recordings' elapsedDuration being saved as 0